icinganalysis/icinganalysis.github.io/content/The Icing Problem.md

 It is also a good introduction, although rather technical (but with no math) to aircraft icing, that has held up well for more than 6 decades.

+Unfortunately, an online reprint  [^2], was an almost illegible reproduction, and might have been how many current readers first encountered it.

-For the online copy available [^1], a notation is included:
+A notation is included:

 ```text
 THIS DOCUMENT HAS BEEN REPRODUCED FROM